 Are you looking for a way to monetize your website and earn money while you sleep?
 If yes, then you’re probably asking yourself “what is affiliate marketing, and how does it work?”

-It’s a convenient and flexible way of making passive income.
-And the best part, you don’t have to worry about customer support, logistics, or warehousing.
+Affiliate marketing is a convenient and flexible way to make a passive income, all while not having to worry about customer support, logistics, or warehousing.

 In this article, we’ll teach you about affiliate marketing.
 We’ll talk about what affiliate marketing is, how it works, and how can you start making money from it.
-We’ll kick things off with a brief look at its definition…

-Affiliate marketing is a process where you (an affiliate) earn a commission for recommending and promoting other company’s products.
+Affiliate marketing is a process where you earn a commission for recommending and promoting a merchant’s products.

-So, when a visitor comes to your website, clicks on the affiliate link, and makes a purchase of the product you’re promoting, you’ll receive a piece of the profit.
+So, when a visitor comes to your website, clicks on your affiliate link, and makes a purchase of the product or service you’re promoting, you’ll receive a percentage of the profit.

 How Does Affiliate Marketing Work?

-Affiliate marketing is a continuous cycle that includes different people in the process.
+Affiliate marketing includes different people at each step in the process.
 Each of them plays an important role in making affiliate marketing work.

-Lets breakdown each of these players involved in the process:
+Lets break down each of the players involved in the process:

-- Affiliates – People who market products of other companies or merchants are affiliates.
-They earn commission on the sale of other people’s products and services.
+- Affiliates – People who promote the merchant’s products are affiliates.
+They earn a commission on the sale of that merchant’s products and services.

-- Affiliate Networks – These are websites or platforms that act as a middle-man between merchants and affiliates, where merchants can list their products and affiliates can choose any product they wish to promote.
+- Affiliate Networks – These are websites or platforms that act as a middle man between merchants and affiliates, where merchants can list their products and affiliates can choose from the products or merchants they wish to promote.

 A standard payment structure is that when a user buys a product using your affiliate link, you get paid.
 But more complex structures also exist.